📖 The Recipes Visit our Contact Page to find out how you can contribute your favorite recipes.

 💬 Uncle Dave says...

-✏️ SKOR Toffee Bits can be bought online in 3lb. bags, good for about 9 recipes.
+✏️ SKOR Toffee Bits used to be able to be bought online in 3lb. bags, good for about 9 recipes.
 They aren't cheap; in September, 2024 I bought them on Ebay for $33 for 3 lbs.
-I haven't seen them in stores in years.
+But I think that seller went out of business as of 6/3/25.
+I tried ordering some on Amazon, and the order when through and then a week later they refunded my money.
+Supposedly Chipits, sold in Canada, are the same thing, but more expensive.

 ⚠️ You can use other toffee bits instead of the SKOR, but they are not nearly as good.